Deploying Projects with Deploy Keys

 - Click Add key.

-3. Configuring Your Raydium-powered WordPress Project
+Step 3: Configure Your Raydium-powered Project

-- Create a
+- Set Up Your Environment: Create or update a

 .env

-4. Creating a Deployment Script
+Step 4: Creating a Deployment Script on Your Server

 #!/bin/bash